ayush-usf/Alpha-Release/README.md

 ### Overview
-Overall there will be four visualizations, created using different visualization techniques that will start with an abstract view.
-Further, it will add granularity to allow the police department to study patterns from the past and help them in predicting crime.
+Overall there will be four visualizations, created using different visualization techniques.
+We'll start with an abstract view in the first visuaization.
+Further, visualizations  will add granularity that will to allow the police department to study patterns from the past clearly and help them in predicting crime.

 ### Progress
 - Majorly, the data preprocessing have been looked upon.